 - Have a well-defined story acquisition process that is easy to use, (Voice Memos)

-- Have a well-defined preparation process, (Transcribing and Tagging)
+- Have a well-defined preparation process, (Transcribe, Tag and manage text-based assets)

 - Acquire for multiple use cases or purposes, (Marketing, Sales, Training, Channel)